esnet/gdg/website/content/docs/cookbook/docker_example.md

 version: "3.8"
 services:
   app:
-    image: ghcr.io/esnet/gdg:0.7.2
+    image: ghcr.io/esnet/gdg:0.8.0
-    command: ["-c", "/run/secrets/config.yml", "tools", "contexts", "show"]
+    volumes:
+      - ./importer.yml:/app/config/importer.yml:ro
     secrets:
+      - staging_auth.json
-      - config.yml
+      - default.json

 secrets:
-  config.yml:
+  staging_auth.json:
+    file: ./staging_auth.json
+  default.json:
-    file: ./importer.yml
+    file: ./default_connection_auth.json

 ```

+Then update your config file with the following:

+`secure_location: /run/secrets/`

+For any connection settings, you will have to additionally define all the connection settings accordingly.

+### Prior to 0.8

-alternatively you can create a bash script that replaces the entrypoint as can be seen below:
+You can create a bash script that replaces the entrypoint as can be seen below:

 ```
 #!/bin/sh